 Through the AmeriCorps Program, you can serve in Springfield schools (grades K through 12), where you can facilitate interventions targeting risk factors that lead to dropping out of school, low attendance, behavioral/disciplinary issues, and course failure in English and math.

 And, there are plenty of ways you can make your mark.
-You can serve part-time, completing 900 hours as a student support specialist, literacy tutor, or LACES academic coach, or full-time, completing 1,700 hours as a literacy tutor.
+You can serve as a half-time member, completing 900 hours as a Student Support Specialist, or you can serve as a quarter-time member, completing 450 hours as an Academic Support Specialist.

-So, how can you become involved?
 AmeriCorps members are selected and placed based on previous experience, academic program, and applicable skills.
 Explore the benefits of getting involved with AmeriCorps.